-Preparatory Stages in Revival
+Revival Sermon: Preparatory Stages in Revival

 A Sermon on Exodus 33:12-17Read more

-12Then Moses said to the LORD, “See, you say to me, ‘Bring up this people,’ but you have not let me know whom you will send with me.
-Yet you have said, ‘I know you by name, and you have also found favor in my sight.’
-Now therefore, if I have found favor in your sight, please show me now your ways, that I may know you in order to find favor in your sight.
-Consider too that this nation is your people.”
-And he said, “My presence will go with you, and I will give you rest.”
-15Then he said to him, “If your presence will not go with me, do not bring us up from here.
-16For how then can it be known that I have found favor in your sight, I and your people?
-Is it not in your going with us, so that we are distinct, I and your people, from every other people on the face of the earth?”
+12Then Moses said to the Lord, “See, You say to me, ‘Bring up this people!’
+But You Yourself have not let me know whom You will send with me.
+Moreover, You have said, ‘I have known you by name, and you have also found favor in My sight.’
+13Now then, if I have found favor in Your sight in any way, please let me know Your ways so that I may know You, in order that I may find favor in Your sight.
+Consider too, that this nation is Your people.”
+14And He said, “My presence shall go with you, and I will give you rest.”
+15Then he said to Him, “If Your presence does not go with us, do not lead us up from here.
+16For how then can it be known that I have found favor in Your sight, I and Your people?
+Is it not by Your going with us, so that we, I and Your people, may be distinguished from all the other people who are on the face of the earth?”

-And the LORD said to Moses, “This very thing that you have spoken I will do, for you have found favor in my sight, and I know you by name.”
-(ESV)
+17The Lord said to Moses, “I will also do this thing of which you have spoken; for you have found favor in My sight and I have known you by name.”

 About Dr. Martyn Lloyd-Jones